jethanivijay/vijaymdwhandsonlab/e2e_samples/parking_sensors_synapse/README.md

-# Hands on Labs for Modern DataWarehouse Flow
+# Hands on Labs Implementation Flow

 ## A. Get ready with Prerequiste for Installation